JustinHu1988/My-notes/Code.md

 4. *8-bit*:

    - The 8080 can reads data from memory and writes data to memory 8 bits at a time.
 The chip include eight signals labeled *D~0~* through *D~7~*.
-   - These singals are the only ones on the chip that are *both inputs and outputs*.
+   - These signals are the only ones on the chip that are *both inputs and outputs*.

 5. *Control signals* pins: